Sep 6, 2009read the 12 comments

-For more from the late design master, an interview with Paul Rand.
+For more from the late Mr Rand, here’s an interesting three-part interview.

 We have to remind ourselves that we are communicators, so content is paramount.
 Often projects look so nice and there are some beautiful pieces of work out there, that we forget what the message is, what were/are we trying to say… Don’t just follow a trend but remember to communicate the message.